Daniil-Solo/Daniil-Solo/README.md

 ## Hi!
 I am Daniil!
-I am Python Backend Developer.
+I am FullCycle Developer.
 I like to learn something new in programming.

 ## Technologies